AtroposBot/web/docs/privacy-policy.md

 # Privacy Policy

-## What data Eris collects
+## What data Atropos collects

-Eris collects various types of data that you make available in a server that it moderates.
+Atropos collects various types of data that you make available in a server that it moderates.
-As Eris is a moderation service, it needs to collect the following for the following reasons:
+As Atropos is a moderation service, it needs to collect the following for the following reasons:

 !!! info "User Account Information: **IDs, Usernames, Avatars, Nicknames**"